A Bayesian information criterion for singular models: Large-sample properties

-Assumption \ref{A3} makes the natural requirement that larger models have larger Bayes complexity.
-This is true for the applications we will treat later; recall also Example~\ref{ex:red-reg}.
-Note that under \ref{A3} a true model that minimizes Bayes complexity among all true models is a smallest true model.
+The reader is accustomed with assumptions \ref{A1} and \ref{A2} from any treatment of consistency of Schwarz's BIC.
+Assumption \ref{A1}, the more subtle of the two conditions, holds in problems that involve possibly singular submodels of exponential families and other well-behaved models.
+In such problems, the likelihood ratios in \ref{A1} typically converge to a limiting distribution \citep{drton:2009}.
+Examples are Gaussian models such as reduced-rank regression and factor analysis, but also latent class and other models for categorical data.
+As also mentioned when discussing equation~(\ref{eq:wata}), the sequence of likelihood ratios for mixture models is typically bounded in probability when the parameter space is compact; without compactness the sequence need not be bounded.
+For Gaussian mixtures, for instance, the log-likelihood ratios could be of the same $\log\log (n)$ order that the multiplicities $m_i(\pi_0)$ have an effect on \citep{hartigan:1985,bickel:1993}.

-Assumption \ref{A1} holds for problems in which one treats possibly singular submodels of exponential families and other well-behaved models, for which the likelihood ratios in \ref{A1} typically converge to a limiting distribution \citep{drton:2009}.
-This is the case, for instance, in reduced-rank regression and factor analysis as treated later.
-As mentioned when discussing the connection between the expansions (\ref{eq:wata-pi0}) and (\ref{eq:wata}), the sequence of likelihood ratios for mixture models is bounded in probability when the parameter space is assumed compact; without compactness the sequence need not be bounded as shown for Gaussian mixtures by \cite{hartigan:1985}.
+The first set of inequalities in assumption \ref{A3} pertains to a fixed (generic) data-generating distribution in $\model_j$ and makes the natural requirement that among any two true models $\model_i$ and $\model_k$, the larger model, which is taken to be $\model_k$, has the larger Bayes complexity.
+The second set of inequalities in \ref{A3} requires that the Bayes complexity of a fixed model $\model_i$ decreases when the data-generating distribution is moved from a generic member of a submodel $\model_j$ to a generic member of $\model_l\subsetneq\model_j$.
+Indeed, the parameters of singular models are typically `less identifiable' at special distributions that correspond to smaller submodels, and the second set of inequalities quantifies such a property.
+The inequalities from \ref{A3} hold in all the aforementioned examples for which learning coefficients have been computed; in particular, the assumption holds for the applications we will treat later including reduced-rank regression from Example~\ref{ex:red-reg}.